 - Mix all ingredients together until a dough is formed.
 Mixing by hand might be easier.

-- On a smooth surface, roll out dough to about one-inch in thickness and smooth out the top.
+- On a smooth surface, roll out dough to about 1/4-inch in thickness and smooth out the top.

 - Bake Salt Dough Ornaments for about 2-hours.
-Ensure that the dough is hardened before removing from oven and no shiny or sticky parts are left.
+Ensure that the dough is hardened before removing it from the oven and no shiny or sticky parts are left.
 Bake for additional time if needed.

 - Remove Salt Dough Ornaments and let cool overnight before decorating.